hai-vr/documentation/docs/research/other/constraint-activate.md

 On this picture above, the tip of the red lines are pointing to the world space position of the offsets, but the object being constrained is at rest.

-The red lines should not show up at all, because the rest position *is* the offset, when configuring the Parent Constraint in a way that follows mesh skinning.
+~~The red lines should not show up at all, because the rest position *is* the offset, when configuring the Parent Constraint in a way that follows mesh skinning.~~

-I don't know anything more about this, but this means that pressing the *Activate* button on a constraint results in a different behaviour than calculating the offsets by hand.
+~~I don't know anything more about this,~~ but this means that pressing the *Activate* button on a constraint results in a different behaviour than calculating the offsets by hand.

 <HaiVideo src="./img/constraint-activate-LNggVB3aUE.mp4"></HaiVideo>

+**Update 2025-05-03:** I have learned new information about how the Activate button works, so this article will later be updated accordingly along with a product update.